mnvr/mars/xfconf.md

 There are 4 programs that deal with settings themselves:

-* `xf-settings-manager` - The "Settings" meta app, that shows the settings "dialogs" for all Xfce components present on the system.
+* `xfce4-settings-manager` - The "Settings" meta app, that shows the settings "dialogs" for all Xfce components present on the system.
-* `xf-settings-editor` - A rawer program to directly edit the key values.
+* `xfce4-settings-editor` - A rawer program to directly edit the key values.
 * `xfsettingsd` - A background daemon that applies settings updates.

 These three form the xfce4-settings component